emqx/emqx-docs/en_US/getting-started/getting-started.md

 # Getting Started

-Starting from download and installation, this document is to guide you to quickly get a EMQX node up and running.
+Starting from download and installation, this document guides you through quickly getting an EMQX node up and running.

 ## Select EMQX Edition